 Almost seven years later we’re still getting to know each other, I’m still learning about our relationship, him, myself, our kids, motherhood, and just life in general, but I picked the right guy to share all the chaos with.
 You see, he has always seen in me what I don’t.
 He has helped me understand my motherly role during my darkest times and yes, we fight, argue, and from time to time I’m ready to kick him out but truth is, I would be a fool to let go of a man who has stopped at nothing for me.

 As a mom I’ve made so many mistakes, the main one was thinking I had to be perfect, and trying to live up to that expectation took away from so many wonderful, real moments.
-I’ve learned my kids don’t want me to be perfect, they don’t know what I have and lack, they only want mommy to be happy, patient, understanding, and playful.
+I’ve learned my kids don’t want me to be perfect, they don’t know what I have and lack, they only want mommy to be happy, patient, understanding, loving, and playful.
 Nothing else.
 I’ve learned how to give them what they need, I’ve learned not to be so hard on myself, I’ve learned that I am doing my best, and even though deep down I always feel it’s not enough, their smiles show me otherwise and that’s all that should, and does matter.

 If I could go back I would tell my eighteen year old self all the pros and cons about motherhood at an early age and it makes me wonder if my decisions would of been any different….
-On my first Mother’s Day baby daddy and I found out baby number two was on the way, it’s been a crazy roller coaster since, but it’s my favorite.
+On my first Mother’s Day baby daddy and I found out baby number two was on the way and its been a crazy roller coaster since, but it’s my favorite.